 **Helpful tips and common mistakes

 Roll cakes are not my specialty.
 As much as I love to bake, for some reason, I have difficulty making a perfect sponge cake.
 Today was going to be the day I change that.
 I’ll admit, it took several tries to get this green tea roll cake perfect, but in the end, it came together.
 Here are the tips I followed to make a successful cake.

 To make the roll cake light and airy, you need to whip the egg whites and egg yolks separately.
 The egg yolks should become light yellow in color and have small bubbles.
 The egg whites should be able to form peaks, but not stiff peaks – you want them to be at medium-stiff peaks, not completely firm.

-You can choose to fill your green tea roll cake with white chocolate mousse like I did or vanilla whipped cream, chocolate, strawberry, red bean, the list goes on.
 When preparing the white chocolate whipped cream, make sure to cool the white chocolate before adding it to the whipped cream.
 If the white chocolate is too hot, it will melt the cream.

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.